-Unregulated high blood sugar levels are what cause problems in your vision.
+Unregulated high blood sugar levels are the cause of problems in your vision.
 The blood sugar affects the nerves in the retina and can cause the lens to swell.
 If your vision is affected by unregulated diabetes, it could take months for it to restore, if at all.

 Prevent Diabetic Eye Disease

 As with most health challenges, the number one way to prevent diabetic eye disease is early detection and treatment.
 Visiting your family doctor regularly, along with your optometrist, will help spot small changes in your vision and make any necessary treatment plans before major damage occurs.
 Early detection can prevent the risk of complete vision loss by nearly 95 percent.